roboticeyes/openrex/doc/rex-spec-v1.md

 This means that `z` is pointing upwards and y is pointing backwards.
 We have drawn a cube in SketchUp where the green face is pointing towards the user and the red face is pointing to the right side (see screenshot below).

-If you export this model using the standard Collada export from SketchUp and import this data in REX, you will get the same visualization in REX Go (see screenshot).
+If you export this model using the standard COLLADA export from SketchUp and import this data in REX, you will get the same visualization in REX Go (see screenshot).
 The automated REX importer takes care that the coordinates are converted as expected.
+The COLLADA file can be found in the `data` directory.
+You will notice that the `up_axis` is defined as `Z_UP`.
+This information is interpreted and the coordinate transformation of the REX importer is activated accordingly.

 <p align="center">
 <img src="https://github.com/roboticeyes/openrex/raw/coordinate_system/doc/sketchup_example.jpg"/>